 - FESTIVAL CONCERT.
-Some competitors may be invited by the Committee to perform their entries at the Festival Concert, 4.00pm on Sunday 22 March 2020 in the Anniversary Halls, St Catherine’s School, Bramley.
+Some competitors may be invited by the Committee to perform their entries at the Festival Concert, provisionally dated for 21 March 2021.
 Major trophies will be presented at this concert and so competitors are asked to keep the date free if at all possible.

 - THE COMMITTEE shall have the power to make other regulations and to interpret or qualify any of the foregoing as occasion may arise and their decision shall be final